mkopar/VirClass/README.md

 ![alt-text](https://github.com/mkopar/Virus-classification-theano/blob/master/mylenet.png)

-Pictures shows basic idea on how the convolutional neural network works.
+Picture above shows basic idea on how the convolutional neural network works.
 Our network works similar to this, only that we do not have a regular picture.

-Every nucleotide is represented with following vectors:
+We implemented following encoding for nucleotides:
 * `A = [1, 0, 0, 0]`
 * `T = [0, 1, 0, 0]`
 * `C = [0, 0, 1, 0]`
 * `G = [0, 0, 0, 1]`
 * `(everything else) = [1, 1, 1, 1]`

+For example, sequence `ACG` looks like this:
 `ACG = [1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 1].`

-As all heights in our code is 1, I will skip the whole shape from now on and I will talk only about width.
+As all heights in our code is 1, I will skip the whole shape from now on and will talk only about width.

 We have reads of length 100 and every nucleotide is represented by 4 integers.
-That means that lengths of our input are 400.
+That means that length of our inputs is 400.
 We perform convolutions in 3 stages and so we have 3 "blocks" of computation in our code.
 Firstly we perform convolution.
-We then do rectify activation function, perform max pool, add drop out noise and repeat for next stage.
+We then do rectify activation function, perform max pool, add drop out noise.
+Those steps are repeated for every stage (except the last one).
 In `cnet.py` we have following parameters:
 - first stage (l1):
-    - convolution with 6 nucleotides and 32 filters to learn on raw input, convolution stride is 4
+    - we do convolution with 6 nucleotides and 32 filters to learn on raw input, convolution stride is 4
     - max pool stride is 2
 - second stage (l2):
-    - convolution with 5 nucleotides and 48 filters to learn on output of l1, convolution stride is 1
+    - we do convolution with 5 nucleotides and 48 filters to learn on output of l1, convolution stride is 1
     - max pool stride is 2
 - third stage (l3)
-    - convolution with 3 nucleotides and 64 filters to learn on l2, convolution stride is 1
+    - we do convolution with 3 nucleotides and 64 filters to learn on l2, convolution stride is 1
     - max pool stride is 2
 - last stage (l4)
-    - connects the outputs of n filters to 500 (arbitrary) hidden nodes
+    - we connect the outputs of n filters to 500 (arbitrary) hidden nodes
     - hidden nodes are then connected to the output nodes

-We automatically calculate the number of filters for the fourth stage, because it is dependent on downscale parameters for each layer.
+The number of filters for the fourth stage is automatically calculated, because it is dependent on downscale parameters for each layer.

 For more detailed info on how the `cnet.py` works please see [here](https://www.youtube.com/watch?v=S75EdAcXHKk).

 ## Results
-Results vary on network parameters.
-We tried 3 different architectures for dataset with seed `7970223320302509880` (other parameters are default).
+We tried 3 different architectures for data set with seed `7970223320302509880` (other parameters are default).
+Each architecture is in different file.

 File        | Result  | Execution time
 ---         | ---     | ---